Daniel-Muntean4/TMPS/lab0_report.md

 ## Some Theory:
 The SOLID principles are five essential guidelines that enhance software design, making code more maintainable and scalable.
 They include Single Responsibility, Open/Closed, Liskov Substitution, Interface Segregation, and Dependency Inversion.
-Single Responsability: A class should have one and only one reason to change, meaning that a class should have only one job.
+__Single Responsability: A class should have one and only one reason to change, meaning that a class should have only one job.__
-Open-closed: Each object or entity should be open for extension but closed for modification.
+__Open-closed: Each object or entity should be open for extension but closed for modification.__
-Liskov-Substitution: The derived class should be able to be substituted by it's base class Interface segregation: each interface should do only one thing, because the client should not implement methods it does not use.
-And each client should not implement interfaces that are not used.
+__Liskov-Substitution: The derived class should be able to be substituted by it's base class.__
+__Interface segregation: each interface should do only one thing, because the client should not implement methods it does not use.
+And each client should not implement interfaces that are not used.__
-Dependency inversion: High level modules should not depend on lower level modules, but should depend on abstrations
+__Dependency inversion: High level modules should not depend on lower level modules, but should depend on abstrations.__

 ## Solid Principles implemented